Different types of Court Orders for Children

 Before Going to Court

-It’s important that you get specialist legal advice from a Family Law Solicitor before making any Court application.
+It’s important that you get specialist legal advice from a Family and Child Law Solicitor before making any Court application.
 You need to be sure that you are making the most suitable application and that you are providing all of the relevant information.

 It’s vital that the application is correct so that it is dealt with as quickly and effectively as possible.
 The Court will return any application if any crucial information is missing, or if the incorrect form is filed.